mendelson/polar-sample-database/README.md

 # Sample Fitness Polar Dataset

-This dataset comes from real data from my Polar user from the year of 2016.
+This dataset comes from real data from my Polar user, which represents 8 of my training years.
 Note that I have modified some of the data in order to remove some pre-calculated metrics because this dataset's purpose is to teach some of my students.

 The original dataset was downloaded by following the steps described [here](https://support.polar.com/en/how-to-download-all-your-data-from-polar-flow).